vishipayyallore/speaker-series-2023/dotnet-6-on-aws/Fargate_ECS_S2/README.md

 >    - Build and Push the Docker Image to Docker Hub
 >    - Execute Docker Image from Docker Hub on Local Machine
 > 1. Hands-on with Fargate/ECS using Static Web Site Docker Image on AWS Console
+> 1. Hands-on with Dockerize .NET 7 Minimal API
+>    - Build and Push the Docker Image to Docker Hub
+>    - Execute Docker Image from Docker Hub on Local Machine
+> 1. Hands-on with Fargate/ECS using .NET 7 Minimal API Docker Image on AWS Console
 > 1. SUMMARY / RECAP / Q&A
 > 1. What is next ?